docarray/docarray/docs/fundamentals/documentarray/serialization.md

 The benchmark was conducted [on the codebase of Jan.
 5, 2022](https://github.com/jina-ai/docarray/tree/a56067e486d2318e05bcf6088bd1436040107ad2).

 Depending on how you want to interpret the results, the figures above can be an over-estimation/under-estimation of the serialization latency: one may argue that near-empty Documents are not realistic, but serializing a DocumentArray with one million Documents is also unreal.
-In practice, DocumentArray passing across microservices are relatively small, say at thousands, for better overlapping the network latency and computational overhead.
+In practice, DocumentArrays passing across microservices are relatively small, say in the thousands of Documents, for better overlapping the network latency and computational overhead.

 (wire-format)=
 ### Wire format of `pickle` and `protobuf`

-When set `protocol=pickle` or `protobuf`, the resulting bytes look like the following:
+When you set `protocol=pickle` or `protobuf`, the resulting bytes look like the following:

 ```text
 --------------------------------------------------------------------------------------------------------